 8.2 Issue of Permit

-A permit will be issued electronically (and copied to Interested Parties) in accordance with the formats given in the Technical Specification for EToN, with the details placed on the permit register, the permit will reference in detail the activity it allows and its duration.
+A permit will be issued electronically (and copied to Interested Parties) in accordance with the formats given in the technical specification, with the details placed on the permit register, the permit will reference in detail the activity it allows and its duration.

-In case of an EToN system failure, and if the Permit Authority has been made aware of the system failure the Permit Authority will contact the activity promoter and agree an alternative method by which permit should be sent.
+In case of an electronic system failure, and if the Permit Authority has been made aware of the system failure the Permit Authority will contact the activity promoter and agree an alternative method by which permit should be sent.

 8.3 Inclusion of Conditions